dalenewman/Transformalize/README.md

 </cfg>
 ```

-Running this in `init` mode de-normalizes all the NorthWind data
+Run this in `init` to load `NorthWindFlat` into the SQL Server.
-into the `TflNorthWind` database; creating a `NorthWindFlat`
-table there.
-Next, create a new arrangement like this:
+Then, create a new arrangement like this:

 ```xml
 <cfg name="NorthWind">